HewlettPackard/ezdemo/README.md

   - ssh access only through gateway

-  - use `./generated/ssh_host.sh centos@10.1.0.xx` to access any host via their AWS internal IP address
+  - use `ssh centos@10.1.0.xx` to access any host via their AWS internal IP address (/etc/ssh/ssh_config setup for jump host via gateway)

 ## Utilities used in the container (or you need if you are running locally)
 * AWS CLI - Download from [AWS](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)